SylvainMontagny/LoRaBAC/README.md

     "BACNET_OBJECT_NAME_1": {       // String, name of the BACnet object to write in the controller "lorawanPayloadName": "LORAWAN_PAYLOAD_NAME", // String, name of the LoRaWAN paylaod as provided by the payload encoder
-        "objectType": "OBJECT_TYPE",    // String, BACnet type: ["analogValue", "binaryValue"] "instanceNum": INSTANCE_NUM,    // Number, BACnet object instance number "dataDirection": "downlink",   // String, Direction of the BACnet Object "downlinkPort": 10,             // LoRaWAN downlink Port
-        "downlinkPortPriority": "low",  // Priority level of the downlink "objectToCompareWith": "usedTemperature", // The name of the uplink object to compare with to know if a downlink is needed
+        "objectType": "OBJECT_TYPE",    // String, BACnet type: ["analogValue", "binaryValue"] "assignementMode":"MODE",       // String, Assignement mode of the bacnet object ["auto", "manual"] "instanceNum": INSTANCE_NUM,    // Number, BACnet object instance number "dataDirection": "downlink",   // String, Direction of the BACnet Object "downlinkPort": 10,             // Number, LoRaWAN downlink Port "downlinkPortPriority": "low",  // String, Priority level of the downlink : ["low", "high"] "objectToCompareWith": "usedTemperature", // String, The name of the uplink object to compare with to know if a downlink is needed
         "value": null                   // Number, LoRaWAN payload value <> BACnet object present value.
         },
     "BACNET_OBJECT_NAME_2": {